-Many companies also offer sabbatical leave.
-Schedule a time with your Human Resources manager to evaluate your options.
+A surprising number of companies offer sabbatical leave.
+Schedule some time with your Human Resources manager to evaluate your options.
 Your company may surprise you.

 The key here is to plan ahead.
 Way ahead.

-This is by far the single most common reason people think a RTW trip is out of their reach – cost.
+Cost is by far the single most common reason people think a Round the World trip is out of their reach.

-The truth is, you really can do a RTW trip on almost any budget.
+The truth is, you really can do a Round the World trip on almost any budget.
 You can also travel around the world on just your airline miles and hotel points (if you’ve got them)…but that’s another post!